Gion is Kyoto's most famous historic district and the place most people think of when they say "old Japan".

 Metro

-The Sanjo Keihan Red Line subway station is located less than 1 km north of the Gion district.
+Sanjo Keihan Red Line Metro Station is located less than 1 km north of the Gion district.

 What to see around